 2. Text messaging (SMS)

-A lot of good recruiters integrate SMS into their talent scouting strategy because it’s fast, reliable, and does the job when other tools fail.
+A lot of good recruiters integrate SMS into their talent sourcing and recruitment marketing strategies because it’s fast, reliable, and does the job when other tools fail.
 You can easily miss an urgent email or a call.
-An SMS, however, will be read instantly and can shorten the recruitment process significantly.
+An SMS, however, will be read instantly and can shorten the recruitment process significantly, making it one of the best recruiting tools at your disposal.

 Pre-written recruitment text messages are a huge help when contacting multiple candidates.